-Save the mortadella scraps for our Mortadella Meatloaf or to make a quick fried rice using the leftover rice and egg scraps.
+Save the Mortadella scraps for our Mortadella Meatloaf or to make quick fried rice using the leftover rice and egg scraps.

 Rinse the rice under cold water, drain, then repeat twice.
-Put the rice into a small saucepan with 1 cup cold water and cook, covered, over low heat until all of the water is absorbed and rice is cooked, about 20 minutes.
+Put the rice into a small saucepan with 1 cup cold water and cook, covered, over low heat until all of the water is absorbed and rice is cooked for about 20 minutes.
 Let the rice rest covered and undisturbed for 5 minutes.
-Transfer rice to a large wide bowl, sprinkle with rice vinegar, and gently fold with a spatula.
+Transfer rice to a large wide bowl, sprinkle with rice vinegar and gently fold with a spatula.

 These musubi are a nice size but if they feel too bulky while eating, slice them in half.
 Eat immediately, or wrap in plastic wrap and set aside at room temperature.
 The nori will soften and get a little rubbery but it’s still tasty.
 Do not refrigerate or the rice will get hard.

 Sushi rice is a sticky rice that should not be confused with glutinous rice, which is also sticky.
 It can be either short- or medium-grain.
 Do not attempt to make this with long-grain rice such as jasmine or basmati, or it will completely fall apart on you.